wp-plugins/wdl-pedigree-chart/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.2.1

-Display 3 Generations of your Family on one page with this fully administrable pedigree chart.
+Display 3 Generations of your Family on one page with this fully administrable and functional pedigree chart.

 == Description ==